senku14x/Validating-NLAs/Experiment 3/src/pilot/README.md

 # Experiment 3 Activation Co-Firing Setup

-This folder is the clean restart of the activation co-firing arm from `experiment_3_nla.ipynb`.
 The NLA explanation arm is intentionally not in this path yet.

 ## What This Runs